laboon/CS1632_Spring2019/deliverables/2/deliverable2.md

 Your repository MUST be named D2.

+If you are not familiar with git and GitHub, please review the presentation and exercises here: https://github.com/laboon/friendly_introduction_git.
+Feel free to let me know if you have any questions.

 ## Format
 You should turn in (hard-copy at the beginning of class) a title page with: